Making An Appointment

 - A toilet for persons with disabilities is available at both sites.

 - Ambulance access is available at the rear of the buildings.

 A small play area is available for children.

 A baby change table is available in the disabled toilets.

 We are a breastfeeding friendly practice though if you prefer to breast feed in private, please ask the receptionist.

 The Australian Medical Association (AMA) fee structure forms the basis of our billing policy.
 We require full payment on the day of service for consultations (After hours, emergencies & Home visits excepted).
-A summary of fees is displayed at the reception counter.
+A summary of fees is displayed at the reception counter or click on the link below.
 Our practice accepts cash, credit cards, eftpos and cheques.
 Please attend to your account from the receptionist before leaving the centre.
 If you are experiencing financial difficulties in making your payment, please speak to the Office Manager to discuss payment plan options.
 All Insurance & Disability forms are filled out as part of a consultation.

 All Allianz Insurance Claim Consultations must be paid in full on the day until the claim has been accepted.